tayadavison/PicoCTF_2021/Reverse Engineering/ReverseEngineering.md

 Flag format: picoCTF{XXXXXXXX} -> (hex, lowercase, no 0x, and 32 bits. ex.
 5614267 would be picoCTF{0055aabb})
 Hint: Simple compare

+The given assembly code just compares the 2 inputs and outputs the larger one.
+Since the larger input is `4134207980` I just converted that to hex and that was the flag:
+`picoCTF{f66b01ec}`

 *_Taya*

 ## Speeds and feeds (50 pts)